|JD Edwards EnterpriseOne Applications Localizations for India Implementation Guide,

 Specify the corresponding prefix to use for the legal number.

 Specify the internal document type to use to generate invoices.
-The document type must be different than the one specified in the Invoice Document Type processing option for the Print Invoice program (R42565).
+The document type must be different from the document type specified in the Invoice Document Type processing option for the Print Invoice program (R42565).

 Leave this processing option blank.